 Not all unambiguous postfix shortcuts are recommended.
 For instance, consider the first example in Section 17.3.
-One might be tempted to refer to s.c1 simply as c1, as no other instance named c1 appears in the program.
-However, this leads to a brittle program since future modifications can never introduce an instance named c1, or include libraries of P4 code that contain instances with that name.
+One might be tempted to refer to s.cl simply as cl, as no other instance named cl appears in the program.
+However, this leads to a brittle program since future modifications can never introduce an instance named cl, or include libraries of P4 code that contain instances with that name.